 Synonym(s)

-The trembling poplar, also called aspen or Populus tremula, is a plant of the genus Populus from the Salicacdeae family.
-Its distribution area is in West Asia, North Africa and Europe, especially in Europe, the most common poplar species is the tremulous poplar.
+The trembling poplar, also known as aspen or Populus tremula, is a plant of the poplar genus (Populus) from the Salicacdeae family.
+The relatively hard, long-stemmed leaves tremble in the wind, which explains the name.
+It is widespread in West Asia, North Africa and Europe, and the trembling poplar is the most common poplar species, especially in Europe.

 Depending on the location, the aspen can reach a height of 35 m, but the average height is 20 m and it usually grows to about 100 years old.